GabrielReisfeld/GabrielReisfeld/README.md

 App recreating the original Pokedex from the TV Show Pokemon.

-Created with React pure CSS and Axios to make the request to the PokeAPI.
+Created with React, pure CSS and Axios to make the request to the PokeAPI.

  <a href="https://pokedex-greis.netlify.app/">Website</a> | <a href="https://github.com/GabrielReisfeld/Pokedex">Repositorie</a>
  </div>